 - Reusable eye protection (eg, goggles) must be cleaned and disinfected according to the manufacturer’s reprocessing instructions prior to reuse.
 Disposable eye protection should be discarded after use.

-- Put on clean, nonsterile gloves upon entry into the patient’s room or care area.
+- Put on clean, nonsterile gloves when entering the patient’s room or care area.

-- Change gloves if they become torn or heavily contaminated.
+- Change gloves in the room if they become torn or heavily contaminated.

-- Put on a clean isolation gown upon entry into the patient’s room or area.
+- Put on a clean isolation gown before entering the patient’s room or area.
 Change the gown if it becomes soiled.
 Remove and discard the gown in a dedicated container for waste or linen before leaving the patient’s room or care area.
 Disposable gowns should be discarded after use.
 Cloth gowns should be laundered after each use.

 - If there are shortages of gowns, they should be prioritized for: